 Analytical Paragraphs are at the heart of history essays and research papers and most other things you write to demonstrate that you can think and know what you’re talking about.
 We usually learn how to construct them in junior high and high school, but practicing basic paragraph construction can help you through college and beyond.
-There’s virtually no such thing as a well-paying job that doesn’t require being able to process information analytically.
+There’s virtually no such thing as a well-paying job that doesn’t require being able to process information analytically, even though you’ll use different mediums.
 You need to work out your brain the same way you would your body in a gym.
-In our F2F classes, our daily CAPs will revolve around some version or another of the analytical paragraph.
-A good bare-bones, starting outline for a persuasive, analytical paragraph should go as follows.
+We’ll use analytical paragraphs for various assignments across the different course formats, including ONL and F2F.
+A good bare-bones, starting outline for a persuasive, analytical paragraph should go as follows:

 1. A Topic Sentence, or Thesis, that details the main point(s) of the paragraph.
 In a stand-alone paragraph, you can just start with your conclusion as the first sentence.

-2. Example Think of an example that helps support your thesis statement.
+2. Example.
+Think of a point or example that helps support your thesis statement.

 3. Explanation of Example What does this specific example mean?
 Be specific.